from mcedit to vim

 In the first year of university I started writing first non-trivial

 programs.
-Around the same time I switched to Linux
+Around the same time I switched to Linux as my desktop.

-(as you might already suspect at this point) was full of text
+Linux (as you might already suspect at this point) was full of text

 files one has to tweak to adapt it to your environment.
 It was even more

 important in those day than nowadays.
-One of the books I bought of
+One of the books I bought (of

-“Linux for dummies” kind allocated about 200 pages on the problem of
+“Linux for dummies” kind) allocated about 200 pages on the problem of

-various programs: text editors, audio players, gtk
+various programs.
+Text editors, audio players, gtk apps, qt apps,

 with dual-booted windows.